gnif/LookingGlass/doc/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are several reasons why this can happen, the most common is your
-capture resolution.
-At the time of this writing, the windows capture
+capture resolution, or refresh rate.
+At the time of this writing, the windows
-methods struggle to capture high resolutions under certain
+capture methods struggle to capture high resolutions under certain
-circumstances, as a general rule of thumb anything greater than 1200p
-(1920x1200) starts to suffer from performance issues.
+circumstances.

 Another cause can be how the game or application you are running is
 configured.
 Because of the way windows integrate with the WDM (Windows